 Getting a View of It All

 Centrally located in California, Sequoia and Kings National Park is part of the Sierra National Forest.
-The Rae Lakes Loop is located in the eastern area of the park.
+The Rae Lakes trail is located in the eastern area of the park.
 Its highlight is, you guessed it, an assortment of large lakes perfect for swimming and photographing.

 The trail itself is a loop.
 Most hikers choose to go clockwise on the trail.
 This is the recommended route during the recommended hiking season between June and September.